laykos0/discord-server-bridge/README.md

 # discord-server-bridge

-A Python Discord bot that can be used for bridging two servers' channels together.
+A Python Discord bot that can be used for bridging two or more servers' channels together.

 ### [Changelog](./CHANGELOG)